madieraRRC/webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+This fork is basically the same as the official but with some minor differences:

+* 4-space indentation.
+* Optional comma-dangle when user AirBnb's style guide (it'll warn you instead of erroring out)

+And a not-so-minor difference: `vue-router` is included.

 ## Documentation

 Common topics are discussed in the [docs](http://vuejs-templates.github.io/webpack).
 Make sure to read it!